uwefladrich/scriptengine-tasks-ecearth/docs/sphinx/source/getting-started/installation.rst

 This is the recommended way to install this package.

-Get the conda package manager following the `instructions`_.
+Get the conda package manager following the `instructions`_ for your operating system.
 Create an environment and activate it with

 ::